Sing what you want to play; create your personal play-along soundtrack.

 You will rarely be asked to play more complicated or to play more notes.

-Maximum resonance comes with rebound, or a stroke that emulates rebound.
+Maximum resonance comes with rebound, or with a stroke that EMULATES rebound.

 The grip point (fulcrum) is like a door hinge – a tight grip reduces movement and fluidity.